In Queensland, claimants may make claims under the Building Industry Fairness (Security of Payment) Act (“BIF Act”) against respondents.

 The claimant must also take careful steps in serving a payment claim.
 The serving of a payment claim should be done in conjunction with the terms set out in the construction contract.
-If there is no rules set out in the construction contract, the BCIP Act provides a set of rules under section 103 of the legislation specifically called ‘service of notices’.
+If there is no rules set out in the construction contract, the BIF Act provides a set of rules under section 103 of the legislation specifically called ‘service of notices’.

-Good practice is to serve the same claim by a number of means – including fax and registered post.
+Good practice is to serve the same claim by a number of means – including fax and express post.
 The claimant should also keep good records and proof of service as adjudicators often request these documents should the payment claim result in an adjudication application.

 Once the payment claim is served, a number of scenarios can occur.